TCU has made four straight appearances in Omaha

 Kirk Saarloos joined the coaching staff in the summer of 2012 after two seasons as the pitching coach at Cal State Fullerton.
 He assumed the duties of pitching coach.
 In the summer of 2013, Saarloos was promoted to recruiting coordinator.

-"My family and I are thankful for the faith that Chris Del Conte and Coach Schlossnagle have put in us," said Saarloos.
+"My family and I are thankful for the faith that Coach Schlossnagle has put in us," said Saarloos.
 "We are truly excited to become part of the Fort Worth community and TCU family.
 I am looking forward to developing student-athletes at a high level and continuing the great tradition of the TCU baseball program."

 In his short time at TCU, his presence has been felt both on the field and off the field.
-Saarloos, in addition to his duties as the recruiting coordinator, has mentored one of the nation's top pitching staffs over the last five seasons which has been key factor in TCU's four straight trips to the College World Series.
+Saarloos, in addition to his duties as the recruiting coordinator, has mentored one of the nation's top pitching staffs over the last five seasons which has been key factor in TCU's four straight trips to the College World Series from 2014-17.

 The Horned Frogs' 2.93 ERA since his arrival is fifth nationally.
 TCU led the nation with a 2.22 ERA in 2014 and ranked second in 2015 with a 2.45 ERA.
-Additionally, the TCU pitching staff has tossed the second-most shutouts (34) nationally over the last four years.
+Additionally, the TCU pitching staff has tossed the second-most shutouts (43) nationally over the last five years.

 TCU set a school-record with 643 strikeouts and ranked sixth nationally in K:BB ratio (3.09), 10th in K/9 (9.5) and 11th in WHIP (1.22).
 Jared Janczak earned All-American honors, while Brian Howard's 12 wins were the second-most in the nation.
 Durbin Feltman set a school record with 17 saves.
 Sean Wymer was selected to the USA Baseball Collegiate National Team.